 Thank you for your interest in a live/work apartment at Academy Lofts at The Barn!
 There is a two part application process beginning with an income qualification followed by an artist qualification for those individuals who qualify based on income.

 To determine eligibility based on income, applicants should fill out the Housing Application available on our website.
-If you would like to attend an application information session, please check our events calendar for future dates!

 The household gross income limits are as follows: